LucaCanali/sparkMeasure/README.md

   They are a standard part of Spark instrumentation, used by the Spark Web UI and History Server for example.
 * The tool is built on multiple modules implemented as classes
     * metrics collection and processing can be at the Stage-level or Task-level.
 The user chooses which mode to use with the API.
-    * metrics are can be buffered into memory for real-time reporting or they can be dumped to an external system in the "flight recorder mode".
+    * metrics are can be buffered into memory for real-time reporting, or they can be dumped to an external system in the "flight recorder mode".
     * supported external systems are File Systems supported by the Hadoop API, InfluxDB, and Apache Kafka.
 * Metrics are flattened and collected into local memory structures in the driver (ListBuffer of a custom case class).
   * sparkMeasure in flight recorder mode with InfluxDB sink and Apache Kafka do not buffer, but rather write the collected metrics directly
 * Metrics processing:
-  * metrics can be aggregated into a report showing the cumulative values (see example above)
+  * metrics can be aggregated into a report showing the cumulative values for each metric
+  * aggregated metrics can also be returned as a Scala Map or Python dictionary
   * metrics can be converted into a Spark DataFrame for custom querying
 * Metrics data and reports can be saved for offline analysis.